This website is not financial advice. Posts may contain affiliate links from which I earn commissions at no additional cost to you.

 9) Playlist empire.
 Youtube playlists can come up in search results and sometimes people will filter for them if they are looking to watch more than one video.
 You want to be in those results.
 Use search autocomplete to see what people in your niche are already searching for, then create several playlists with “exact match” titles and populate them with all the top videos (by others) in your niche.
 Some of that traffic will click through to your channel.
 If you have a relevant video (or more than one), even better; pop that into the playlist at the top of the list!
 You can create a ton of playlists and this is a super easy way to get ranked for your keywords really fast!
 Use slightly longer-tail keywords to get top rankings more easily and get discovered by new viewers.

 10) Shorts.
 Potentially huge visibility hack.
-Never underestimate the power of shorts; and bear in mind that Youtube is going to allow you to monetize them in 2023!
-Stuck?
+Never underestimate the power of shorts; and bear in mind that Youtube allows you to monetize them since 2023!
+You need 10 million Shorts views in the last 90 days to be eligible.
 Try making shorts from your existing videos by finding the most-replayed part (or another part that has the strongest impact) and making a new “excerpt short” with a super strong headline and image.
 Shorts can pull massive traffic into your channel if done right.

 EXTERNAL VISIBILITY HACKS: